BeryJu/gravity/docs/content/docs/dhcp/scopes.md

 #### `subnetCidr`

-The CIDR this subnet is responsible for
+The subnet for which this scope is responsible.

 #### `default`

-Use this Subnet as a fallback scope when no match can be found
+Use this subnet as a fallback scope when no match can be found.

+Default: `false`

 #### `options`